 Side effects are rare in people with normal kidney function.
 See a doctor if your symptoms continue or don’t get better.

-Check with your doctor if you have any concerns about taking an Epsom bath due to magnesium overdose.
-While there need to be more studies to prove the effectiveness of Epsom salt baths or magnesium absorption across the skin, people still report benefits.
+Check with your doctor if you have any concerns about taking an Epsom salt bath due to magnesium overdose.
+While there needs to be more studies to prove the effectiveness of Epsom salt baths or magnesium absorption across the skin, people still report benefits.

 For the average person, a salt bath detox may have more external benefits than internal.
 You’ll likely leave an Epsom salt bath feeling more relaxed, less sore, and with softer skin.